localtracker/pyrobe/README.md

 A simple scapy based utility to scan for probe requests from devices.
 No installation is needed as far as the script is concerned.
 But you do need to install **scapy** before you run this script.
-You have to specify a monitor interface everytime the script runs (ex: mon0).
+You have to specify a monitor interface everytime the script runs (ex: _mon0_).

 # Usage

 Navigate to the folder where you downloaded pyrobe and open the terminal from there.
-Do-
+Run-

 ```
 chmod a+x pyrobe.py
 ```
-Then simple fire up the script by
+Then simply fire up the script by

 ```
 ./pyrobe.py